microsoft/opendatacloud/docs/deployment-initialization.md

     src/scripts/deploy-batch-applications.ps1 -name [batch-account-name] -update
     ```

-1. In the Azure Portal, edit the `DatasetPool` and add both of the applications.
+1. In the Azure Portal for the Azure Batch resource, edit the `DatasetPool` and add both of the applications packages to the pool.